According to the University of Arizona’s germ guru Dr.

 Coach co-workers on the importance

-in terms of productivity.
+of a clean and tidy office in terms of productivity.
 Studies have shown

 that the average worker loses as much as an hour each day to disorganisation.
 A